eclipse-sprotty/sprotty-website/hugo/content/docs/dependency_injection.md

             ...
 }
 ```
-in our model, Sprotty will try to convert this datastructure to an instance of the actual `SNode` class and render it with the `TaskNodeView`.
+in our model, Sprotty will try to convert this data structure to an instance of the actual `SNode` class and render it with the `TaskNodeView`.

-Lastly we configure our viewer options.
-Here we configure all the dom elements needed by Sprotty, for example example the base div inside of which our diagram is rendered or the hidden div used by the first render cycle for determining micro layout.
+Lastly, we configure our viewer options.
+Here we configure all the dom elements needed by Sprotty for example the base div inside of which our diagram is rendered or the hidden div used by the first render cycle for determining micro layout.
 Another thing configured here is layouting.
-Specifically if layouting should be done on client-side, server-side or both.
+Specifically, if layouting should be done on client-side, server-side or both.
 This also determines the protocol spoken by client and server.

 ## Features
 Model elements can further be configured through features.